TX-10,000 (ship): Operations

 Versabar sold the vessel to TCM 10000 Inc. in October 2020; T&T Salvage, the prime contractor for the salvage of the Golden Ray, also is one of the joint venture partners in TCM 10000.
-On October 27, 2020, VB-10,000 arrived in Glynn County, Georgia, for the purpose of removing the from the St. Simons Sound, where it had been turned on its side for more than a year.
+On October 27, 2020, TX-10,000 arrived in Glynn County, Georgia, for the purpose of removing the Golden Ray from the St. Simons Sound, where it had been turned on its side for more than a year.
 The crane had been stationed in Fernandina Beach, Florida, since July, due to salvage operations being put on hold due to the ongoing COVID-19 pandemic, as well as the ongoing 2020 Atlantic hurricane season.
 The final large section of the Golden Ray was removed in October 2021.

+Acquisition and renaming

+Xenos Marine acquired the vessel in December 2024 after a five year dry dock maintenance period and renamed it from VB-10,000 to TX-10,000.